jeapostrophe/reach-examples/crowdfunding/readme.md

 The contract is exiting.
 ```

-Eventually, for a timeout, the DApp will repay all contributions to contributors.
+Eventually, for a timeout, the DApp will refund all contributions to contributors.
 However, because I don't know how to do this yet, currently the DApp transfers the sub-goal balance to the Fundraiser.